GoogleCloudPlatform/DataflowTemplates/v1/README_Cloud_PubSub_to_Datadog.md

 ### Required Parameters

 * **inputSubscription** (Pub/Sub input subscription): Pub/Sub subscription to read the input from, in the format of 'projects/your-project-id/subscriptions/your-subscription-name' (Example: projects/your-project-id/subscriptions/your-subscription-name).
-* **site** (Datadog site.): Datadog site.
+* **url** (Datadog Logs API URL.): Datadog Logs API URL.
 This should be routable from the VPC in which the pipeline runs.
-See: https://docs.datadoghq.com/getting_started/site (Example: datadoghq.com).
+See: https://docs.datadoghq.com/api/latest/logs/#send-logs (Example: https://http-intake.logs.datadoghq.com).
 * **outputDeadletterTopic** (Output deadletter Pub/Sub topic): The Pub/Sub topic to publish deadletter records to.
 The name should be in the format of projects/your-project-id/topics/your-topic-name.

 ### Optional Parameters